-THE Corbett Sports Welsh Premier - the national league of Wales - once again kick-offs the 2014/15 season with 12 clubs, after a reduction in size from 18 clubs in 2009/10.
+THE Dafabet Welsh Premier - the national league of Wales - once again kick-offs the 2015/16 season with 12 clubs, after a reduction in size from 18 clubs in 2009/10.

-The New Saints finished the campaign as champions for the eighth time, with Airbus UK Broughton finishing as runners-up for the second season in succession.
+The New Saints finished the campaign as champions for the ninth time, with Bala Town finishing as runners-up.

 There is no route for promotion from the Welsh Premier, although the champion side is entered in the Uefa Champions League, with two clubs entered in the Europa League alongside the Welsh Cup winners.